CriusNyx/factory/README.md

 - [x] Support for negative products
 - [x] Support for biproducts
 - [x] Support for tally operator
+- [x] Support for inline tally
-- [ ] Support for anonymous recipes
+- [ ] Support for modifying recipes at call time
+- [ ] Support for variables
+- [x] Support for anonymous recipes
 - [ ] Support for units